Zerous2070/vue3-template-webpack5/README.md

 # vue3-template-webpack5
-a template which can help develop create a vue3 project quickly。
+A template which can help develop create a vue3 project quickly with webpack5。